Skip to content

 Writers and freelancers — in what situation would you work for nothing, if at all?
 What criteria would have to be there for you to say yes?
 Would you ever?

-2 responses to “Writers Worth: This Job, Not That Job”
+2 thoughts on “Writers Worth: This Job, Not That Job”

 They expect people to pay them for the privilege of working for them, but sadly some people will still apply.